Updated: Dec. 8, 2024

 Let’s take a quick look at what the thyroid is and the role of thyroid hormones in your body.
 Then I’ll share five surprising health problems that can indicate an imbalance in thyroid hormones.
 Finally, I’ll give you some quick tips on how to support your thyroid naturally.
 Let’s get started!

-Your thyroid gland is located at the base of the front of the neck.
-This butterfly-shaped organ releases hormones that regulate metabolism, and many other vital body functions.
+Your thyroid gland is a butterfly-shaped organ, located at the base of the front of the neck, which releases hormones that regulate metabolism, and many other vital body functions.
 In fact, thyroid hormones impact every major body system!

 Two major hormones are produced by the thyroid gland: Triiodothyronine (T3) and Thyroxine (T4).
 The gland uses iodine from the food you eat to produce these hormones.
 For your body to function optimally, levels of T3 and T4 should be well balanced, neither too high nor too low.